University of Minnesota Administrative Policy

 Principal Investigator (PI)

-Identify sources of actual and potential program income at the proposal stage and mark 'yes' to the program income question on the Proposal Routing Form (PRF).
-Complete required program income sections in application.
-Contact Sponsored Projects Administration (SPA) to discuss potential program income and whether it is reportable to the sponsor.
+Identify sources of actual and potential program income at the proposal stage and mark 'yes' to the program income question on the MN-GEMS Funding Proposal (FP).
+Complete required program income sections in proposal application.
+Contact the Sponsored Projects Administration (SPA) Grants and Contracts Office (GCO) to discuss potential program income and whether it is reportable to the sponsor.
 Contact External Sales regarding pricing, tax, and contract terms for anticipated program income.
-Plan for using program income.
+Budget plan for using program income.
 Discuss anticipated program income with the department administrator.
 Verify program income on reports.
 At project closeout, address account balance issues.
 Complete the External Sales Activity Form if new program income is generated after the project ends.

 Monitor Sponsored Unapplied Program Income Account.
 Move program income to sponsored project.
-Confer with SPA GA to determine the method of program income (Add/Deduct/Match) that information isn’t included in the NOGA.
+Confer with SPA GCOA to determine the method of program income (Add/Deduct/Match) if that information isn’t included in the NOGA.
+Prepare and send the necessary information to the sponsor.

 History